Vaccinations finally...Lake Mills teachers, firefighters, EMS vaccinated against COVID-19

 As of Jan.
 13 Wisconsin, had received 435,900 vaccines and given 137,253 doses, according to the Centers for Disease Control and Prevention.

-Lake Mills EMS reported on Facebook this week their members have been receiving the COVID-19 vaccine.
+Lake Mills EMS reported this week their members have been receiving the COVID-19 vaccine, some received the vaccine through their employers, others were vaccinated this week through Aurora Summit, their medical control.

+"The state EMS Association has been pushing to get EMS personnel who are not affiliated with a medical facility locations to get vaccinated," said Tom Murphy, Lake Mills EMS president.

-Members of the Lake Mills Fire Department also received their first dose of vaccine this week, according to Lake Mills Fire Chief Todd Yandre.
+Members of the Lake Mills Fire Department also received their first dose of vaccine this week through the Jefferson County Health Department, according to Lake Mills Fire Chief Todd Yandre.
 They will receive the second dose of the vaccine in February.

 Close to 80 staff members in the school district signed up to receive the vaccine.
 Olson said it shouldn’t take too many rounds of vaccine to give one to all the staff members who are interested.